pro.cras.ti.nate – delay or postpone action; put off doing something: it won’t be this price for long, so don’t procrastinate.

 Decide and Be Happy

-I always endeavour to go with my gut instinct, for most things in life and definitely from both a business as well as a personal life perspective.
+I always endeavor to go with my gut instinct, for most things in life and definitely from both a business as well as a personal life perspective.

 There’s also stuff I mentioned before that craps me to tears and those are the things I procrastinate over – there, I admit I’m human.